 Your lawyer will need to investigate your “accident,” hire top-notch experts, analyze evidence, use that evidence to present a winning argument, negotiate and be able to take your case to trial and win.
 You want a lawyer you can trust, and a huge part of that is knowing that he or she has the skill and experience needed for your case.

-Below is an accident reconstruction animation Attorneys Fred Pritzker and Eric Hageman used to win a multi-million-dollar settlement.
+Below is an accident reconstruction animation Pritzker Hageman used to win a multi-million-dollar settlement.

 Yes, but the results below do not guarantee a similar outcome.
 Every case is different, and payouts can be limited by state law (for example, dollar limitation on pain and suffering compensation), available insurance money, and other factors.

 Lawyers Eric Hageman and Fred Pritzker recovered $6 million for a 26-year-old female passenger whose right leg was traumatically amputated in a motorcycle accident involving a drunk driver and dram shop liability.